xen-project/xen/docs/misc/xen-command-line.markdown

 Enable synchronous console mode
 > `sync_console`

+Explicitly specifying any value other than those listed above is undefined, as is stacking a `no-` prefix with an explicit value.

 ### Integer (`<integer>`)

 An integer parameter will default to decimal and may be prefixed with a `-` for negative numbers.
 Alternatively, a hexadecimal number may be used by prefixing the number with `0x`, or an octal number may be used if a leading `0` is present.

+Providing a string which does not validly convert to an integer is undefined.

 ### Size (`<size>`)